-If one finds this iconic kimchi on the menu of every Korean restaurant, and on the table of every Korean family, it is because this lacto-fermented seasoning, most often composed by daikon, carrots, ginger, chili, wrapped in Chinese cabbage leafs, is rich in A, B1 and B2 vitamins, also calcium and iron and very low on calories.
+If one finds this iconic kimchi on the menu of every Korean restaurant, and on the table of every Korean family, it is because this lacto-fermented seasoning, most often composed by daikon, carrots, ginger, chili, wrapped in kimchi cabbage leafs, is rich in A, B1 and B2 vitamins, also calcium and iron and very low on calories.
 According to the American magazine Health, this is one of the five most healthy dishes in the world, because it possesses amino acids and especially probiotics.

 These living micro-organisms, naturally present in certain foods that we unknowingly consume, such as yoghurts, cheese, sauerkraut and even salami, settle in with the bacterial flora and help digestion, while at the same time strengthening the immune system.
 They would also help to reduce cholesterol levels and avoid the development of certain types of cancer, besides slowing skin aging.
 One can know appreciate its popularity amongst inhabitant of the old kingdom of Koryo.
 To taste kimchi for the first time is a truly gastronomical experience.
 One is first of all surprised by its spicy characteristic, the tartness and powerful flavours resulting from fermentation.
 But the taste is addictive, and one ends up coming back to it.
 There are a hundred varieties of Kimchi.
 They are used as sides for different dishes.